Buy This Book

 346 pages, 6.00 x 9.00

 eBook (EPUB) | 9780268107994 | April 2020

-A rediscovered classic of military history back in print for the 75th anniversary of World War II
+A rediscovered classic of military history back in print for the seventy-fifth anniversary of the end of World War II

 When William B. Dreux parachuted into France in 1944, the OSS infantry officer had cinematic visions of blood-and-guts heroics, of leading the French Maquis resistance forces in daring missions to blow up key bridges and delay the German advance.

 This isn’t the glamorized screen-ready account he expected; this is the real story.
 Dreux’s three-man OSS team landed behind enemy lines in France, in uniform, far from the targeted bridges.
 No Bridges Blown is a story of mistakes, failures, and survival, a story of volunteers and countrymen working together in the French countryside.
 The only book written by one of the Jedburghs about his wartime experiences, Dreux brings the history of World War II to life with stories of real people amidst a small section of the fighting in France.
 These people had reckless courage, little training, and faced impossible odds.
 This story will resonate with veterans and everyday citizens alike and it brings to life the realities of war on the ground in Nazi-occupied France.

 William B. Dreux (1911–1983) graduated from the University of Notre Dame and earned a law degree at Tulane University.
 After serving in WWII as a U.S. Army Infantry Officer assigned to the Office of Strategic Services (OSS), he co-founded the Jones Walker law firm in New Orleans.